 RSC originally agreed that iodine-131 and technetium-99 (arising from the decay of the medical product technetium-99m) should be reported from the medical sub-sector.
-At RSC 09 it was decided that so little technetium-99 was generated from the medical use of technetium-99m that data collection for technetium-99 could cease, and consequently no data was provided for 2009.
+At RSC 09 it was decided that so little technetium-99 was generated from the medical use of technetium-99m that data collection for technetium-99 could cease, and consequently no data has provided for the years after 2009.